nachomazzara/web3playground/README.md

 ### Share

-If you want to share what you did or you have an issue and needs help, you can upload and share it.
+If you want to share what you did or you have an issue and need help, you can upload and share it.
 It is using IPFS to make it fully decentralized.

 - Click on `upload`
 - Copy & share the link 🚀